 A student must be assessed under the IDEA in all areas of suspected disability.
-Deaf of Hard of Hearing or "DHH" is one of the areas of eligible disabilities under the IDEA.
+Deaf or Hard of Hearing or "DHH" is one of the areas of eligible disabilities under the IDEA.

-A student who is deaf or hard of hearing (DHH) is one who has been determined to meet the criteria for deafness or for hearing impairment under the IDEA.
-Deafness means a hearing impairment that is so severe that the student is impaired in processing linguistic information through hearing, with or without amplification, that adversely affects the student's educational performance.
+A student who is deaf or hard of hearing (DHH) is one who has been determined to meet the criteria for deafness or who have a hearing impairment under the IDEA.
+Deafness means a hearing impairment that is so severe that the student is impaired in processing linguistic information through hearing, with or without hearing assistive technology, that adversely affects the student's educational performance.
 Hearing impairment means an impairment in hearing, whether permanent or fluctuating, that adversely affects the student's educational performance but that is not included under the definition of deafness.